Ex-Trump lawyer: Hush money paid over election concerns

 Cohen was sentenced Wednesday to three years in federal prison.
 He pleaded guilty to several charges, including campaign finance violations and lying to Congress.
 Prosecutors have said Trump directed Cohen to arrange the payments to buy the silence of porn actress Stormy Daniels and former Playboy model Karen McDougal in the run-up to the 2016 campaign.

 Asked whether the president also knew it was wrong to make the payments, Cohen said, "Of course."
-But Cohen did not provide any specific evidence or detail in the interview.
+But Cohen did not provide any specific evidence or detail in the interview except to say that Trump "directed me to make the payments, he directed me to become involved in these matters."

 Trump has denied that he directed Cohen to break the law and has asserted in a barrage of tweets over the last several weeks that Cohen is a "liar" who cut a deal in order to get a reduced prison sentence.